- Host Configuration

 Within the SDF Configurator all changes are saved after pressing “Enter.”

-Copy the node’s SDF ID.
+Take note of the node’s Node ID: located in the upper right corner of the “Node Configuration” section.
 This will be used later to start the node.

 When the video device is connected to the Linux machine the Video4Linux drivers will enumerate the device name, similar to /dev/video0.